Recoskie/AI-Matrix/README.md

 You can learn by examples using the interactive examples page.

-# Traditional Data Analysis Methods: <a href="https://recoskie.github.io/AI-Matrix/docs/Basics.html">Link</a>
+# Traditional data analysis methods: <a href="https://recoskie.github.io/AI-Matrix/docs/Basics.html">Link</a>

 On the topic of traditional data analysis methods, you're delving into a straightforward and easy-to-understand approach.
 This method demonstrates how information and data can be deconstructed into their basic elements, a process that quantum computing can expedite.